ipa320/ipa_seminar/ipa_seminar_navigation/README.md

 While commanding the goals to the platform you can see the global path that was planned by move_base as well as the green bubles that are representing the reactive path.

+Keep the navigation running for the next part of the seminar.

 <a href="#top">top</a>
 ### 6. Writing a small application

+To write an application with the navigation system you will have to write a small script that triggers different movements.
+An example of an application is the following.
+Please create a new file with gedit in the seminar\_navi\_scenario package and copy the following in the file:

 	#!/usr/bin/python
 	import roslib